Per-file commit logs with Eleventy

 + posts.11tydata.js

-Creating our data file inside the /posts directory puts it at the end of Eleventy's data cascade, allowing us to read and write data for individual posts.
+Creating our data file here puts it at the end of Eleventy's data cascade, allowing us to read and write data for individual posts.

-We start by reading page.inputPath, an auto-generated property that contains the path to the Markdown file being processed.
-Then, we pass that information to git.log() to get that file's commit history, and write the result into the post's data object.
+We start by reading page.inputPath, an auto-generated property that contains the path to the markdown file being processed.
+Then, we pass that information to git.log() to get that file's commit history, and write the result back to the post's data object.

 async function getChanges(data) {